 13 days from Amsterdam to ViennaOverview

-This magnificent vacation includes a deluxe cruise that reveals the best of Europe along the Rhine, Main, and Danube Rivers.
+This magnificent deluxe cruise reveals the best of Europe along the Rhine, Main, and Danube Rivers.
 Enjoy a canal cruise past Amsterdam’s 16th-century merchant houses and through the impressive Main Danube Canal.
-Sail through the dramatic Rhine Gorge past the legendary Lorelei rock, visit Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim, have fun at a beer tasting in Nuremberg, and enjoy a tasting of local specialties in Bavaria’s picturesque Wertheim.
+Sail through the dramatic Rhine Gorge past the legendary Lorelei rock, visit Siegfried’s Mechanical Musical Instrument Museum in charming Rüdesheim, and have fun at a beer tasting in Nuremberg.
 You’ll also see the sights with Certified Local Guides in Cologne, Bamberg, Nuremberg, Grein, and Vienna.
-See the Stiftskirche in Dürnstein, and visit the splendid Benedictine Abbey in Melk and the Bishop’s Residenz—a UNESCO World Heritage Site—in Würzburg.
+See the Stiftskirche in Dürnstein, and the Bishop’s Residenz—a UNESCO World Heritage Site—in Würzburg.
 While on board, be sure to have your camera ready for the majestic scenery and charming towns you’ll pass on this memorable vacation!Duration:

 Day 1 Arrive in Amsterdam, Holland (Embarkation).

 Welcome to Amsterdam!
 Holland’s capital is sophisticated and modern, with a rich and fascinating history.
 This delightful 700-year-old city with its elegant and classic architecture, cafés and restaurants, and lively marketplace has a distinct ambiance.
 The streets, squares, and canals—not to mention the bike paths throughout the city—make for a vibrant atmosphere.
-Early this afternoon, why not take an optional excursion to Zaanse Schans, with its traditional houses and Dutch craft workshop.
-Later, board your river cruise vessel and meet your crew at an evening welcome reception.
+This afternoon, board your river cruise vessel and meet your crew at an evening welcome reception.
 (D)NOTE:Guests must be on board ship by 5 pm.Day 2 Amsterdam.

 There is no better way to see Amsterdam than by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
-There’s free time this afternoon to enjoy the city or perhaps to join a biking optional excursion (weather permitting).
-Afterward, bid tot ziens (farewell) to Holland and set sail for Germany.
+There’s free time this afternoon to enjoy the city before bidding tot ziens (farewell) to Holland and setting sail for Germany.
 (B,L,D)Day 3 Cologne, Germany.

 Enjoy a leisurely morning on board as you cruise gently along the Main River.
-Before lunch, attend a fascinating ONBOARD LECTURE to learn more about the European Union.
-This afternoon, arrive in medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties.
+This afternoon, explore medieval Bamberg, former residence of one of Germany’s most powerful imperial dynasties.
 Your GUIDED WALKING TOUR takes in its historic center, including the great 13th-century Romanesque cathedral and the fascinating Altes Rathaus (Old Town Hall)—built on an island in the middle of the Regnitz River when the bishop refused to give the townspeople land for a town hall!
 Wander the town’s serpentine streets with their charming houses and 18th-century mansions.
 (B,L,D)Day 8 Nuremberg.

-Although 90% of Nuremberg’s Old Town suffered extensive damage during WWII, much of it has been restored to the glory it once knew as the unofficial capital of the Holy Roman Empire.
+Although 90% of Nuremberg’s Old Town suffered extensive damage during WWII, much of it has been restored to its former glory as the unofficial capital of the Holy Roman Empire.
 This morning, choose either a GUIDED SIGHTSEEING TOUR and marvel at this thousand-year-old city’s medieval fortifications, extraordinary gothic churches, and the Kaiserburg (Imperial Castle), or join a more specialized NUREMBERG RALLY GROUNDS tour.
 During free time, be sure to try some tasty Lebkuchen and make a wish at the beautiful fountain in the Hauptmarkt (main square).
 Legend says your wish will come true if you turn its gold ring three times.
-This afternoon, relax on board and attend an interesting LECTURE about the engineering marvel that is the Main Danube Canal.
 Before dinner, we’ll introduce you to some of Germany’s FAMOUS BEERS.
 (B,L,D)Day 9 Regensburg.

 Dating back to the time of the Celts around 500 BC, Regensburg is one of Germany’s best preserved medieval cities.
 Architectural highlights of your GUIDED WALK this morning include the Altes Rathaus (Old Town Hall), built in the 13th century, and Porta Pretoria, gates to an ancient Roman fort built in 179 AD.
 In the Middle Ages, many mansions were built with high towers to emphasize the status and wealth of their owners, and many still remain today.
 Grab a beer and enjoy an included SNACK at the Historische Wurstküche (Old Sausage Kitchen), one of Germany’s oldest restaurants.
 Bask in the vibrant atmosphere and take in the remarkable views along the river.
 (B,L,D)Day 10 Linz, Austria–Grein.